victorvcruz/web-scraping/README.md

 ## How to run project

 1. run `sudo docker-compose up -d` in root directory
-2. install missing dependencies of python
+2. run `pip install -r requirements.txt` in root directory
 3. run main.py
 4. in http://127.0.0.1:5000/products insert your request
 5. your requisition was made in database: 'database_olx'